souraavv/OxidOS/README.md

 ### Linker Errors
 - The linker is a program that combines the generated code into an executable
-- Since the executable format different b/w linux, Window and MacOS, each system has it own linker
+- Since the executable format different b/w linux, Window and MacOS, each system has it own linker [see this](https://github.com/souraavv/whitepapers-and-books/discussions/9#discussioncomment-15247589)
 - The linker assumes our program depends on **C runtime**, which it doesn't
 - To solve the issue we need to tell the linker that it should not include the C runtime.
 We can do this mutiple ways